SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/box.md

    </td>
    <td>null
    </td>
-   <td>Type a category for the source.
+   <td>Type the category of the source.
 This value is assigned to the <a href="/docs/search/Get-Started-with-Search/Search-Basics/Built-in-Metadata">metadata</a> field <code>_sourceCategory</code>.
 See <a href="/docs/send-data/best-practices#good-and-bad-source-categories">best practices</a> for details.
    </td>
    <td>modifiable
    </td>